 This post was originally published several years ago and I was inspired to bring it out of the archives for two reasons.
-I was reminded of my Grandparents home the other day when my friend Kristen at Dine and Dish discovered Google Maps Street View and I remembered that’s how I got the photo below and it always brings back such wonderful memories.
-Once I started traveling down memory lane I had to make one for myself and decided it should be shared again; this recipe is too good to miss.
+Google Maps Street View.
+Once I located my grandparents old home it brought back such wonderful memories.
+I started traveling down memory lane and had to make this original German pancake for breakfast and decided this recipe should be shared again; it’s too good to miss.
 Beyond that?
 I’m on a personal mission to acquaint everyone with a German pancake…and let them know there is nothing Dutch about it!

 I’ve got a problem and it’s called a Dutch Baby.
 Every single time I see someone extol the virtues of that breakfast treat I want to scream it to the mountains; they simple butchered a name, that’s all!!
 Why does this matter so much to me??
 Well, I’ve got a lot of German blood thanks to my dad’s side of the family and I know when my Grandma Bathe first prepared one of these pancakes for me and shared their history, there were no tulips or clogs in sight; nope, none.
 So I’m here to right a wrong; to share why this is indeed a GERMAN pancake; join my mission won’t you? :)